Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

         sudo apt-get install libboost-all-dev

-BerkeleyDB is required for the wallet.
+BerkeleyDB 5.3 or later is required for the wallet.
+This can be installed with:

-**For Ubuntu only:** db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
-You can add the repository and install using the following commands:

-    sudo apt-get install software-properties-common
+        sudo apt-get install libdb-dev
-    sudo add-apt-repository ppa:bitcoin/bitcoin
-    sudo apt-get update
-    sudo apt-get install libdb4.8-dev libdb4.8++-dev
+        sudo apt-get install libdb++-dev

-For Debian, BerkeleyDB 4.8 can be installed by following the instructions in the “Berkeley DB” section below.

-Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later, which break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 4.8.
-If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

 See the section "Disable-wallet mode" to build Bitcoin ABC without wallet.